-Beginning in seventh grade, history and science classes are taught with two grade levels combined in one class, and the subject material alternates from year to year.
+Beginning in seventh grade, history and science classes are generally taught with two grade levels taking the same class but split into two sections.
+The subject material alternates from year to year.
 The textbooks are all from Bob Jones University Press.
 Seventh and eighth grade students alternate between World Studies and The American Republic.
-High school students take four years of social studies: World History, Geography; United States History, and American Government and Economics.
+High school students take four years of social studies: World History, Cultural Geography; United States History, and American Government and Economics.
 Students also receive instruction in Pennsylvania History one day each week for one year of their high school studies.